service b0 mercedes

 Mercedes-Benz brake pad inspection should be undertaken every six months.
 It helps detect the pad condition and reduce the risk of road accidents by slowing or stopping the motion of a vehicle.

-Old brake pads usually make noise; vibrate the pedal, and turn on the indicator light.
+Old brake pads usually make noise, vibrate the pedal, and turn on the indicator light.

 If you notice these signs and symptoms, consider Mercedes service B0.
 The flexible service system on your Mercedes-Benz dashboard will also alert you about maintenance.